 Why and when your consent is necessary

-When you register as a patient of our practice, you provide consent for our GPs and practice staff to access and use your personal information so they can provide you with the best possible healthcare.
+When you register as a patient of our practice, you provide consent for residing GPs and practice staff to access and use your personal information so they can provide you with the best possible healthcare.
 Only staff who need to see your personal information will have access to it.
 If we need to use your information for anything else, we will seek additional consent from you to do this.

-What personal information do we collect and hold?
+What personal information do we collect?

 How do we collect your personal information?

 Our practice may collect your personal information in several different ways.

 1. When you make your first appointment our practice staff will collect your personal and demographic information via your registration.